Artificial Grass Buying Guide

 - Heat: It can get hot out there, and unfortunately outdoor putting green can get a little hot from the sun.
 Overall, artificial grass is hotter to the touch than real grass.

-Indoor and Sports Turf
+Sports and Field Turf

 Pros of Sports Turf: